This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-- Do not leave soft objects or loose bedding in his crib.
-His bed should contain only a mattress covered with a fitted bottom sheet.
+- Do not leave soft objects or loose bedding in your baby's crib.
+The crib should contain only a mattress covered with a fitted bottom sheet.
 Use a sheet that is made for the mattress.
-Do not put pillows, bumpers, comforters, or stuffed animals in his bed.
-Dress your baby in a sleep sack or other sleep clothing before you put him down to sleep.
+Do not put pillows, bumpers, comforters, or stuffed animals in his or her bed.
 Do not use loose blankets.
 If you must use a blanket, tuck it around the mattress.

 - Do not let your baby get too hot.
 Keep the room at a temperature that is comfortable for an adult.
-Never dress him in more than 1 layer more than you would wear.
-Do not cover his face or head while he sleeps.
-Your baby is too hot if he is sweating or his chest feels hot.
-If you swaddle your baby, do not place the swaddle blanket above the level of his armpits.
+Never dress your baby in more than 1 layer more than you would wear.
+Use a sleep sack or other sleep clothing.
+Do not cover your baby's face or head while he or she sleeps.
+Your baby is too hot if he or she is sweating or his or her chest feels hot.
+If you swaddle your baby, do not place the swaddle blanket above the level of his or her armpits.

 - Do not smoke or allow others to smoke around your baby.
 Do not let anyone smoke in your home or car.
-The smoke gets into your furniture and clothing, and this means your baby is breathing harmful chemicals.
-This increases his risk for SIDS.
+The smoke gets into your furniture and clothing.
+This means your baby is breathing harmful chemicals that increase the risk for SIDS.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.

 Learn more about Infant Apnea (Aftercare Instructions)

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.